ajosedev/home/content/til/code-snippets/index.md

 }
 ```

-Add the separator to the markdown file after the excerpt
+Add your chosen separator to the markdown file after the excerpt and your code sample
 ```md
 Code snippet goes here
 <!-- end -->
 ```

-Retrieve the excerpt in HTML format with the GraphQL query
+Retrieve the excerpt in `HTML` format with the GraphQL query
 ```
 excerpt(format: HTML)
 ```